tkerby/flipperzero-firmware-wPlugins/tools/ResponseDecoder/README.md

 ### Load from Flipper Zero Device (SD Card Mount)

+To load and parse an APDU response file directly from your Flipper Zero device using SD card mounting:

 ```bash
 ./response_decoder -d
 ```

+This will automatically detect your Flipper Zero device's mount point and list available `.apdures` files for you to select.

 ### Load from Flipper Zero Device (Serial Communication)

+To load and parse an APDU response file directly from your Flipper Zero device using serial communication:

 ```bash
 ./response_decoder -d -s
 ```

-If you need to specify a serial port:
+If you need to specify a serial port (useful when you have multiple devices connected):

 ```bash
 ./response_decoder -d -s -p /dev/tty.usbmodem123456